apache/iceberg/site/docs/api.md

 The main purpose of the Iceberg API is to manage table metadata, like schema, partition spec, metadata, and data files that store table data.

 Table metadata and operations are accessed through the `Table` interface.
-This interface will return table information,
+This interface will return table information.

 ### Table metadata

-The [`Table` interface](./javadoc/master/index.html?org/apache/iceberg/Table.html) provides access table metadata:
+The [`Table` interface](./javadoc/master/index.html?org/apache/iceberg/Table.html) provides access to the table metadata:

 * `schema` returns the current table [schema](./schemas.md)
 * `spec` returns the current table partition spec